metaterminal/metaterminal.fyi/content/fiction/time-war.md

 <br>

-<p align=center><u>The nature of this manual</u></p>
+<p align=center><u><b>The nature of this manual</b></u></p>

 As much as we would like to be a cool secret time travel agency with a <i>How To</i> Guide To Time Travel, this is not one of those.
-This is, instead, a communally updated and edited document, which has been manually reviewed and disseminated by successive owners.
-Kind of like a Wikipedia page!
+This is, instead, a communally updated and edited document, which has been manually reviewed and disseminated by successive owners.[^3] Kind of like a Wikipedia page![^4]

-Not accounting for duplicates and branches, you are the <u>23rd person</u> to receive a version of this manual.
+Not accounting for duplicates and branches, you are the <b>23rd person</b> to receive a version of this manual.

 The cover page is designed to encourage readership from intended targets, and reinforce the fact that you should not go to that stupid time travel party, you stupid fucks.